shiba24/birdsong-generation-project/README.md

 ## Why birdsong?

 Songbird is one of the most popular model animal for the studies of human language, vocalization, and auditory prcessing.
-Many laboratories in neurosciene including molecular biology, physiology, acoustics, and ethology, are using songbird to investigate why only humans have language and what is the mechanism of language.
+Many laboratories around the world (actually many top universities in the US have songbird lab) in neurosciene including molecular biology, physiology, acoustics, and ethology, are using songbird to investigate why only humans have language and what is the mechanism of language.